balena-io/docs/pages/reference/OS/network.md

 ## Cellular Modem Setup

-For cellular or GSM based connections, balenaOS makes use of **[ModemManager][modemmanager-link]** and is configured in much the same way as WiFi connections are configured.
-The connection profile can either be specified in your application code (see [Changing the Network at Runtime](#changing-the-network-at-runtime) below), or you can add a cellular configuration by adding a connection file to `/resin-boot/system-connections` in the downloaded balenaOS `.img` file.
+For cellular or GSM based connections, balenaOS makes use of [**ModemManager**](https://www.freedesktop.org/wiki/Software/ModemManager/) and is configured in much the same way as WiFi connections are configured.
+The connection profile can either be specified in your application code (see [Changing the Network at Runtime](network.md#changing-the-network-at-runtime) below), or you can add a cellular configuration by adding a connection file to `/resin-boot/system-connections` in the downloaded balenaOS `.img` file.
 In the future, cellular connections will be configurable from the dashboard at time of adding a device and downloading a balenaOS image.

 To set up a cellular connection with your device, just drop the below example configuration into a file in the `/resin-boot/system-connections/` directory in the `.img` or on SD card (if you have it flashed with the OS already) and name it something like `cellular`.
 Replace the `apn=` and `number=` values with your mobile providers APN and PPP dialing number.
 If your mobile carrier requires a password and username, you will need to add those as well.
-For a more in depth look at available settings options for GSM, have a look at `Table 58. gsm setting` in the [**NetworkManager** GSM settings reference][nm-gsm-setting-ref].
+For a more in depth look at available settings options for GSM, have a look at `Table 58. gsm setting` in the [**NetworkManager** GSM settings reference](https://networkmanager.dev/docs/api/latest/settings-gsm.html).

 ```
 [connection]